harmenverburg/preingest/README.md

 The frontend will enforce a specific order and take care of scheduling dependencies.
 The frontend will also allow some actions to be re-scheduled any time, but most actions cannot be run again once they succeeded.

+## Overall status

+Overall result while processing an archive (collection):

+- `Running` if any action is currently running, else:
+- `Failed` if any of the actions reported a fatal error, else:
+- `Error` if any of the actions reported an error, else:
+- `Success` if any action was executed and all returned Success, else:
+- `New` if nothing happened for an archive yet.

+As saving the settings is basically an action too, doing so will change the overall state from `New` to `Success`.

 ## Requirements